Concordium/concordium.github.io/source/mainnet/net/resources/terms-and-conditions-dw.rst

 Concordium as a company does not retain or delete any user identifiable information.
 However, to get an account you must obtain an identity object issued by an identity provider.
 The identity object contains some user identifiable information, such as your name.
 By default the identity object is only stored in the wallet and is not visible on the chain.
-Some data derived from the identity object is send to the chain, however by default it is not possible to obtain user identifiable information from the information stored in the account on the chain.
+Some data derived from the identity object is sent to the chain, however by default it is not possible to obtain user identifiable information from the information stored in the account on the chain.
 However, if you choose to reveal any attributes associated with your account, these attributes will be visible on-chain, and can never be deleted.

 Governing law and venue